Back

 View source

-Australians are purchasing an increasing volume of new and secondhand clothing items.
+Australians are purchasing a rising number of new and secondhand clothing items.
 In the past year, approximately 1.5 billion new garments were bought nationally, averaging 55 items per person, according to a report by Seamless, Australia’s clothing stewardship scheme.

 Innovative Solutions: Kowtow's Biochar Initiative

-Kowtow, a New Zealand fashion label, has implemented a pioneering strategy to eliminate plastic and petrochemicals from its garments, covering fabrics, zips, buttons, and polycotton thread.
-The brand's focus is on recyclable or natural alternatives, and it actively offers repair and resale services to extend garment life.
+Kowtow, a New Zealand fashion label, has implemented a strategy to eliminate plastic and petrochemicals from its garments, including fabrics, zips, buttons, and polycotton thread.
+The brand focuses on recyclable or natural alternatives and offers repair and resale services to extend garment life.

-In a revolutionary move, Kowtow is now converting its textile waste into biochar, a process that transforms organic waste into charcoal used to enrich soils.
-This initiative relies on garments being organic and plastic-free; any non-organic trims are meticulously removed and reused in their repair program.
-The scheme has so far successfully converted one tonne of textile waste into a usable resource.
+Kowtow is now converting its textile waste into biochar, a process that transforms organic waste into charcoal used to enrich soils.
+This initiative relies on garments being organic and plastic-free; any non-organic trims are removed and reused in the repair program.
+The scheme has so far converted one tonne of textile waste into a usable resource.

 Founder Gosia Piatek noted the revolutionary aspect of being able to "eat our clothes" by mixing the biochar with soil for growing produce.